Technologicat/mcpyrate/walker.md

    Just like in `ast.NodeTransformer.visit`, you'll only ever get an individual AST node passed in as `tree`; statement suites will be sent one node at a time.
-   If you need to replace or delete a whole suite, you can do that when transforming the statement node that the suite belongs to.
+   If you need to replace or delete a whole suite, you can do that when transforming the statement node the suite belongs to.

    Like in any `ast.NodeTransformer`, call `self.generic_visit(tree)` to recurse into all children of `tree` (including each node in any contained suite).